pysemtec/semantic-python-overview/README.md

     - a graph interface which can be backed by any one of a number of store implementations
     - store implementations for in-memory storage and persistent storage
     - a SPARQL 1.1 implementation – supporting SPARQL 1.1 Queries and Update statements
+- [WikidataIntegrator](https://github.com/SuLab/WikidataIntegrator) – Library for reading and writing to Wikidata/Wikibase
+    - features:
+        - high integration with the Wikidata SPARQL endpoint

 ## Probably Stalled or Outdated Projects